bnb-chain/bsc/core/types/builder/bep-675-builder-integration.md

 ```

 As the validator still needs µs-level time for signature recovery, tx decoding, pre-seal verification, and `Extra` overwrite before sealing, arrivals **exactly at** `BidMustBefore` may still miss the seal.
 We recommend builders leave a buffer of ≈100µs–1ms before `BidMustBefore`.

+The transmission latency on the wire is not constant: the number of transactions and the number of blobs in the BidBlock both increase the payload size and therefore the time it takes to reach the validator.
+A larger BidBlock arrives later, so this transmission cost must be factored into the send-window control logic (e.g. estimate the on-wire delay from the current tx/blob count and bring the send time forward accordingly), rather than assuming a fixed offset before `BidMustBefore`.

 ## Summary